tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/update-index.md

 This operation takes your index offline for at least a few seconds, causing your indexing and query requests to fail.
 Performance and write availability of the index can be impaired for several minutes after the index is updated, or longer for  indexes.

 > [!NOTE]
-> Pre-defined normalizers like `standard` and `lowercase` can be referenced directly in the `normalizer` field attribute for **new indexes created after the release of normalizers capability**.
-Existing indexes will need to specify `allowIndexDowntime` once when attempting to add a new field with a pre-defined normalizer.
-This allows the required modifications to be made to the index settings.
+> Predefined normalizers like `standard` and `lowercase` can be referenced directly in the `normalizer` field attribute for **new indexes created after February 15, 2021** in a create or update index request that uses `api-version=2020-06-30-Preview`.
+If the index already exists, specify `allowIndexDowntime` on the request that adds a predefined normalizer so that index settings can be modified.
 All subsequent updates don't require the flag and will succeed without any downtime.
-For more information about pre-defined normalizers, see [Add normalizers to a search index](https://docs.microsoft.com/azure/search/add-normalizers-to-search-index).
+For more information about predefined normalizers, see [Add normalizers to a search index](https://docs.microsoft.com/azure/search/add-normalizers-to-search-index).
 >

  ## URI Parameters